Connector for Connector API

 The Intrexx Connector API defines a Java API for implementing your own Intrexx connectors, which provide external data in Intrexx via an external data group.
 In principle, the API specifies two Java interfaces that should be implemented by developers to create, read, update, and delete data records and files in the external system (known as CRUD operations).
 In addition, a metadata model is stored in the connector configuration file.
 This describes the structure of the data groups (fields, relationships, settings) provided by the connector implementation.
 At runtime, the Connector API provides preconfigured clients for HTTP and OData requests that automatically perform user authentication - if required by the service - via HTTP Basic Auth or OAuth2.
 Furthermore, any Java library (e.g. JDBC, REST APIs, etc.) can be used in your own code.

 Via the main menu "Connector API / New data source" or the corresponding context menu, a wizard is opened in which a new connection can be created.
-This option is available if the Connector for Connector API is selected under "Consume data" on the left-hand side.
+To do this, the Connector for Connector API must be selected under "Consume data" in the left-hand area.

 General